 The most concerning and sad to see sight was upon taking a closer look at some of the trees near the Adventure Playground and High Park Zoo.
-As seen in the photo here, it seems a handful of the sakura // cherry blossom trees are either showing partial sections of dried up branches with shrivelled buds to a few trees that seem completely dead.
-I know the collection of smaller trees that were planted a few years ago are all but gone now, with only one survivor – and even that poor sakura is barely holding on.
-My hope is that this isn’t a sign of this grove of trees falling to disease or vandalism or some other unknown cause.
+I know the collection of smaller trees that were planted a few years ago are all but gone now, with only one survivor - and even that poor sakura is barely holding on.
+I hope that this isn't a sign of this grove of trees falling to disease or vandalism or some other unknown cause.

-The trees that do show signs of buds are still very small and mostly closed as compared to the other areas in the park.
-I’m predicting that this section will once again be a more sparse display of blossoms mixed in with plenty of leaves as was seen last year.
+The trees that do show signs of buds are still tiny and mostly closed as compared to the other areas in the park.
+I'm predicting that this section will once again be a more sparse display of blossoms mixed in with plenty of leaves as was seen last year.